mochibot/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is an object representation of the html elements of a webpage.
+It provides an interface for users to interact with and manipulate the page.

 2. What is an event?

+Events are interactions a user has with a site.

 3. What is an event listener?

+Event listeners wait for an event to be fired and fire the callback function in response.

 4. Why would we convert a NodeList into an Array?

+Because NodeList is not a real array and cannot access all array methods.

 5. What is a component?

+Component is a reusable piece of code that can be used to build elements sharing functionality and styling.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product